What does a Guest Service Manager do?

 How to become a Guest Service Manager?

-- Consider a degree in hospitality management.
-This can enhance your knowledge and job prospects.
+- Obtain a degree in hospitality management.

 How long does it take to become a Guest Service Manager?